 As an Honors student my professors challenged me to think deeper and to critically examine what I was learning and how to apply it to my life.

 First-time college students who meet the Honors Program’s minimum academic qualifications are invited to apply for the Honors Scholarship, which covers up to $24,000 in tuition each year.
 This is awarded to qualified students on a rolling basis after applying to and being accepted into CUI and the Honors Program.

 Presidential Honors Scholarship

-First-time college students with a weighed cumulative high school GPA of 3.9 or higher and a 1300 (Critical Reading plus Math) on the old SAT, 1360 (Evidence-based Reading and Writing plus Math) on the new SAT, or a 29 on the ACT or higher, are invited to apply for the Presidential Honors Scholarship.
+First-time college students with a weighed cumulative high school GPA of 3.9 or higher and SAT score (Evidence-based Reading and Writing plus Math) of 1360, or a 29 on the ACT or higher, are invited to apply for the Presidential Honors Scholarship.
 This is CUI's highest academic merit award and covers up to 100% of tuition each year.
 This is a highly competitive scholarship with a limited number of awards.
 It is awarded on a rolling basis after applying to and being accepted into CUI and the Honors Program.